ZloyGolub/Fin-new-grid-flex-practice/README.md

-Fin News - Responsive Layout Practice with Grid and Flexbox 2020 year
+Fin News - Demonstration of responsive layout without breakpoints

 Welcome to Fin News, a practice project focused on mastering responsive web design using CSS Grid and Flexbox.
 This website layout was created as part of my journey to improve front-end development skills and learn how to build adaptive designs for various screen sizes.